-This panel supports up to thirty-one (31) RLY-5s.
-The RLY-5 (Relay Board) module is controlled over the 4-wire P-Link connection.
+The panel supports up to thirty-one (31) RLY-5 (Relay Board) modules.
+Each RLY-5 provides 5 programmable output relays, which can be individually mapped to any zone.
+The RLY-5 is controlled over the 4-wire P-Link connection.
 The RLY-5 mounts in a mounting bracket as shown below, and then installed into the panel cabinet, or in either of the AE-8 or AE-14 accessory cabinets.

-Figure 38.
+Figure 41.
 RLY-5 Board Showing Mounting Bracket